IIIF/api/source/presentation/4.0/model.md

 }
 ```

-Note that [BCP 47][org-bcp-47] allows the script of the text to be included after a hyphen, such as `ar-latn`, and clients should be aware of this possibility.

 In the case where multiple values are supplied, clients _MUST_ use the following algorithm to determine which values to display to the user.

 * If all of the values are associated with the `none` key, the client _MUST_ display all of those values.